lowRISC/lowrisc-site/content/docs/Bitstream.md

     make cfgmem
     make program-cfgmem

-At this point, you should check the MODE jumper is in QSPI mode and then press the PROG button.
+At this point, you should check that the FPGA board switches are initially all off (except SW2), and the MODE jumper is in QSPI mode and then press the PROG button.

 ### Sample output (assuming Ethernet cable connectivity is sane)